Performance management is broken, such is the conclusion from Deloitte’s Global Human Capital Trend 2014 research:

 Many Leaders, HR and Employee Engagement professionals worldwide echo the findings of this research and fear that ‘new-age’ initiatives such as employee wellbeing and digital enablement will not get off the ground if more fundamental issues such as effective performance management is not championed by leaders and embraced and implemented by managers and employees alike.

-We will explore the failings of current performance management processes and to understand why performance management itself seems to be ‘underperforming’ businesses, particularly in the UK.
+The purpose of the Performance Management TAG is to explore the failings of current performance management processes and to understand why performance management itself seems to be ‘underperforming’ businesses, particularly in the UK.

 From the initial research that has taken place, the group have published their initial findings and were delighted to be invited to present these as part of the CIPD Applied Research Conference.
 To see more on their initial findings click here.